 Wet walls and floor for habitable use

 This is similar to above but you will need to add a layer of insulation to bring it up to part L of the Building Regulations.
-The thickness you add may depend on quite complicated SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. see Part L and SAP calculations.
+The thickness you add may depend on quite complicated SAPStandard Assessment Procedure - the method used in the building regulations for calculating the energy use of a house. calculations.
 Probably the best type of insulation is closed cell expanded polystyrene because this is not affected in case any moisture might form due to condensation.
 The insulation should be faced with a dry lining board.

 The Building Regulations part AThe Approved documents, (England) part A, deals with building structures covers the structure of a building.
 This Approved Document goes into a lot of detail for traditional masonry buildings but almost none for timber frame, steel frame, earth building SIPsStructural Insulated Panels - prefabricated (usually in a factory) timber panels often forming part of an integrated building system and aimed at fast site erection. see more on SIPs etc. For these you will need to consult a structural engineer (while SIPs structures are usually handled by the manufacturer)